RedHatInsights/insights-frontend-storybook/src/docs/welcome/quickStart/DOC.md

-# Creating a Red Hat Insights Application
+# Creating a cloud.redhat.com application

 ## Setup for development